 Do you wonder what is going on in Budapest?
 Here you can find a list presenting all the events currently taking place in Budapest and also future events coming up in Budapest.

-Take a look at the list for information about exhibitions, concerts, festivals and other special and interesting events in Budapest.
+Look at the list for information about exhibitions, concerts, festivals and other special and interesting events in Budapest.
 If you feel like there are to much information on this page, we also have special pages dedicated to concerts in Budapest, exhibitions in Budapest, festivals in Budapest and other happenings in Budapest.
 Click the links for more information on the subjects, or see the full list of ongoing and future events and concerts and exhibitions in Budapest further down on this page.

 Ongoing and future events in Budapest